cdransf/cd-11ty/src/posts/2019/waste-of-space-orchestra-seekers-reflection.md

 draft: false
 tags: ['music']
 ---
+I could not be more excited for this release.<!-- excerpt -->

 <https://www.youtube.com/watch?v=V8ia-nyd_K8>

-I could not be more excited for this release.

-Kudos to Roadburn Festival [for commissioning the piece](https://roadburn.com/premiere-waste-of-space-orchestra-seekers-reflection/).<!-- excerpt -->
+Kudos to Roadburn Festival [for commissioning the piece](https://roadburn.com/premiere-waste-of-space-orchestra-seekers-reflection/).